2Ryo1/11401_CS203A/studynote/Array.md

 ## Sort the Integer
 ### Bubble Sort
 Bubble Sort is simple and mainly used for teaching, but inefficient for large datasets.
+- Typical Use Cases: Teaching basics, demos on microcontrollers, algorithm animations
 ```text
 procedure bubbleSort(A[1..n]):
   for i from 1 to n-1: